digital-archives/HISTGA1011/activities/imaging.md

     - Level: Select Level 3.
     - Percentage of Material: Enter 32%.
   - Click “Save and Continue”; this will output an estimated time in minutes.
 Record this in your Inventory under Imaging Time (Minutes).
-- **Output File Type(s):** Identify the resulting preservation file types for the digitized material using the [Library of Congress Recommended Formats](https://www.loc.gov/preservation/resources/rfs/TOC.html) as your guide.
+- **Output File Type(s):** Identify the resulting preservation file types for the digitized material using the <a href="https://www.loc.gov/preservation/resources/rfs/TOC.html" target="_blank">Library of Congress Recommended Formats</a> and/or <a href="https://www.digitizationguidelines.gov/guidelines/FADGITechnicalGuidelinesforDigitizingCulturalHeritageMaterials_ThirdEdition_05092023.pdf" target="_blank">FADGI</a> as your guide.
 - **Resolution:** Express in DPI (dots per inch).
 General recommendations:
   - 300 DPI: optimal for most material (good balance between detail capture and file size).
   - 400 DPI: more detailed capture, consider for photography.